brenhinkeller/JuliaAdviceForMatlabProgrammers/README.md

 #### The very basics:
 At the REPL,
 * Typing `?` followed by the name of a function (or type, etc.) name will give you help/documentation on that function (or type, etc.).
   * This documentation is usually quite good, but you have to know the exact name of the thing you need.
-If you don't know that, try the `apropos` function to find the exact names of a few relevant things.
+If you don't know that, try the `apropos` function to find the exact names of a few relevant things (try, for example `apropos("sparse array")`).
 * Typing `]` opens the package manager
 * Typing `;` gives you the system command line
 * Typing `@less` or `@edit` followed by a function call will show you the source code for that function